JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 To do so, click the aforemention dropdown menu which currently says "Code", and change it to "Markdown".

-Type "# My First Jupyter Notebook" (or something similar) into the highlighted cell (don't forget the #, and don't include the quotes).
+Type `# My First Jupyter Notebook` (or something similar) into the highlighted cell (don't forget the #, and don't include the quotes).

 Then, press `Shift+Enter` or click the `Run` icon in the Cell Menu.